IceHe/lib/snips/books/design-patterns.md

 Intent

-- Define a one-to-many dependency between objects so that when one object changes state, all its dependents are notified and updatedautomatically.
+- Define a one-to-many dependency between objects so that **when one object changes state, all its dependents are notified and updated automatically**.

 _Also Known As_